markashleybell/markashleybell.com/posts/building-a-simple-google-chrome-extension.md

         // Cache a reference to the status display SPAN statusDisplay = document.getElementById('status-display');
-        // Handle the bookmark form submit event with our addBookmark function document.getElementById('addbookmark').addEventListener('submit', addBookmark);
+        // Handle the bookmark form submit event with our addBookmark function document.getElementById('addbookmark')
+                .addEventListener('submit', addBookmark);
         // Get the event page
         chrome.runtime.getBackgroundPage(function(eventPage) {
             // Call the getPageInfo function in the event page, passing in
             // our onPageDetailsReceived function as the callback.
-This injects
+This
-            // content.js into the current tab's HTML eventPage.getPageDetails(onPageDetailsReceived);
+            // injects content.js into the current tab's HTML eventPage.getPageDetails(onPageDetailsReceived);
         });
     });